 We’re flexible, mostly ovo-lacto vegetarian food but can accommodate vegans as well as most allergies.
 We encourage participation in clean up.
 We find a rich balance happens at meals, through everyone’s eclectic taste and experience, nutritional information and political views, balanced by the simplicity of what’s coming out of the ground.

-Full refunds will be offered up to 1 month in advance of the course, minus processing fees.
-No refunds after that, thank you for your understanding.
+Full refunds will be offered up to 1 month in advance of the course.
+If after that time, a $100 deposit will be retained.
+Thank you for your understanding.

 For booking or other questions please call us at 613-625-1106 or email megan.